 Examples:

-- Description: The ratio of candidates hired to candidates interviewed by recruiter or channel (e.g. Website, LinkedIn)
+• Description: The ratio of candidates hired to candidates interviewed, measured for each recruiter or channel (e.g. Website, LinkedIn)

-- Threshold: When a recruiter or channel rises above 15, the HR team compiles a detailed report about that partner or channel, and makes a decision how the ratio can be improved, or, if the ratio was below the threshold for at least 3 months, whether that partner or channel should be kept.
+• Triggers: When a recruiter or channel rises above 15, the HR team compiles a detailed report about that partner or channel, and makes a decision how the ratio can be improved, or, if the ratio stays above that threshold for at least 3 months, whether that partner or channel should be kept.

-- Purpose: (requirement) Identify which recruiters and channels (anticipated impact) provide the best return on time spent by senior staff in interviews.
+• Purpose: Identify which recruiters and channels provide the best return on time spent by senior staff in interviews.

-- Threshold: if the rate for a recruiter is less than the average company retention rate, decide what to do about it in the next Planning Meeting
+• Triggers: If the rate for a recruiter is less than the average company retention rate, decide what to do about it in the next Planning Meeting.

-- Purpose: (current situation) Onboarding new people carries a high cost (anticipated effect) and a misplaced candidate results in wasted time, effort and resources, and the fact that the vacancy will need to be filled again. (requirement) Identify which recruiters provide candidates with the highest retention rate, (anticipated impact) to minimize the risk of new employees leaving.
+• Purpose: Onboarding new people carries a high cost and a misplaced candidate results in wasted time, effort, and resources, and the fact that the vacancy will need to be filled again.
+Identify which recruiters provide candidates with the highest retention rate, to minimize the risk of new employees leaving.

-- Purpose: (current situation) Process disruptions are costly, (requirement) so we need to ensure the number of process disruptions remains low.
+• Purpose: Process disruptions are costly, so we need to ensure the number of process disruptions remains low.

 Tips:

-- Define thresholds and appropriate response for when a metric crosses that threshold.
+• Define thresholds and an appropriate response for when a metric crosses that threshold.

 Evaluation Schedule